brianjp93/lolsite/README.md

     * This will most likely welcome post game toxicity, but I think it will be fun, too.
     * Need to add verified user accounts to allow this to become a reality.

-* Open summoner page links in a new tab.
+[x] Open summoner page links in a new tab.
-* Show winrates with friends
+[x] Show winrates with friends
-* Show overall played with stats
+[x] Show overall played with stats

-* Add multisearch functionality
+[] Add multisearch functionality
-* carry score
+[x] carry score
-* per game rank average
+[x] per game rank average
+    * apply player ranks to participant data

 # Other Technical Information